News

 Kait Borsay

-Kait Borsay has been bringing her conversational style to Times Radio for over two years, and currently presents The Evening Edition, from 8-10pm every Monday to Thursday.
-She has built a loyal audience of listeners as she delves into the stories of the day covering news, politics, education, health and social affairs.
+Kait Borsay has been bringing her conversational style to Times Radio since June 2020 and currently presents The Evening Edition from 8-10pm every Monday to Thursday.
+She has built a loyal audience of listeners as she delves into the stories of the day, covering news, politics, education, health and social affairs.
 Insightful, sparky and always with a smile, Kait has a passion for bringing diverse stories and fresh voices to the airwaves.

 Whilst at Times Radio, Kait has championed particular causes, developing an engaged following as she returns to issues like Long Covid, rights for care home residents, children’s mental health, the rights and advocacy of young people, and neurodiversity in women.

-A broadcast journalist for over two decades, in the last five years, Kait has expanded her portfolio into news and current affairs.
+With over two decades of experience as a broadcast journalist, Kait has expanded her portfolio into news and current affairs over the past ten years.
 A keen self-starter, often pitching her own stories, Kait has been commissioned by the Audio Content Fund and was runner up at the IRN Commercial Radio Awards for a documentary on loneliness.
 She has recently started writing for The Times and The Sunday Times across health, lifestyle and social affairs.

 Clear, authoritative and comfortable on screen, Kait has presented television news programming for Sky News, Reuters and ITN.
 She has also developed audio projects for The Telegraph and hosted podcasts for large corporate brands, like P&G and EY.
 She covered news and politics as an in-vision reporter for talkRADIO, and presented the station’s Drivetime show alongside Eamonn Holmes.